Trump says US will 'run' Venezuela until 'safe' transition

 Comparing the strikes to Operation Midnight Hammer, which took out Iran's nuclear facilities last July, and the assassination of Iranian General Qasem Soleimani in 2020, Trump said that all Venezuelan military capabilities were "rendered powerless".

-The operation was a success, with no American casualties and no equipment lost, he added.
+The operation, which involved US air, land and sea forces, was a success, with no American casualties and no equipment lost, he added.

 Trump confirmed both Maduro and his wife Cilia Flores will face drug and narco-terrorism charges in New York, having earlier posted on his Truth Social platform a picture of Maduro on board the warship USS Iwo Jima.